Building muscle mass after 50 is definitely possible. Here are some ways to get there fast and avoid the pitfalls.

 At the same time, we’re not talking about aerobicizing here.
 When I say “lighter weights, higher reps” I don’t mean waving a tiny dumbbell around for 100 reps.

 It does mean finding the right level of resistance to cause your muscle to fail between 8 – 12 reps.
 In this case, failure is a good thing.
 It means you can’t do another clean rep without cheating because you’re taking the target muscle to exhaustion.
 You take a brief rest and do it again.
 This is how we cause hypertrophy.

-Your focus is on the feeling not the numbers.
+Your focus is on the feeling, not the numbers.

 Want More Proof?

-Below are a sampling of studies and articles on this subject.
+Below is a sampling of studies and articles on this subject.
 They range from the academic to traditionally hardcore bodybuilding publications.
 All share in the conclusion that lighter weights & higher reps to failure is the best way to build muscle.

 Remember: Lighter Weight does not mean Light Weight.
 It means a level of resistance that causes your muscles to fail in the 8 – 12 rep range (some say 12 – 15 reps, but it’s essentially the same idea).